dansteingart/drops/README.md

   -dit --name drops steingart/drops
 ```

 where `8200` is the port which is available on your host, and `/path/to/files` is where you want to store the dropped files on your host, and `drops` is what I named the container.
 These can all change.
-Everything else should be the same
+Everything else should be the same.

 The docker literate amoung you will note that the `-p` is no good.
-Agreed better to use a [reverse proxy](https://hub.docker.com/r/steingart/redbird) and point it to the container, so you might start the docker container like this:
+Agreed.
+Better to use a [reverse proxy](https://hub.docker.com/r/steingart/redbird) and point it to the container, so you might start the docker container like this:

   ```
   docker run --network YOURNET --ip 10.0.0.200 \